 It’s worth repeating ad nauseum that you should not set out to engage in any style of climbing before you’ve had experience and training in that particular form of climbing.

 There’s a big step up in the skills required to climb safely outdoors, compared to climbing in the gym.
-Courses with trained climbing instructors are invaluable, but so is regular mileage with experienced peers.
+Courses with trained climbing instructors are invaluable, but so is regular mileage with experienced partners.

 But I digress…Back to the gear we need for sport climbing.
 I begin with some recommendations for some core equipment, common to both sport and indoor climbing.